 Common Area: Literature

 The study of poetry is central to the study of literature, since it is in poetry that the power of language-play is at its most intense.
 This course investigates how poetry produces emotional and intellectual effects through language, sound, and form.
 Examining poems from a broad range of writers and periods, students will hone close reading skills as they engage with the devices poets use to prompt imaginative work in their readers.
 All sections will be writing-intensive, using the drafting process to develop and refine literary analysis and ultimately to present it in the form of persuasive critical arguments.
-Maximum enrollment in each section is 19.
+The course is required for English majors, who are encouraged to take it as early as possible to prepare for more advanced literary study.